-When teenagers grow up in a smaller house, instead of having your own room to escape in and lock the door, you teach your children chess or read books and spend more time with them.
+When teenagers grow up in a smaller house, instead of having their own room to escape in and lock the door, you teach your children chess or read books and spend more time with them.
 This is what my wife’s family did.
-You could argue, except for your ego being pumped when you compare yourself to you neighbor a large home is bad for your family.
+You could argue, except for your ego being pumped when you compare yourself to your neighbor a large home is bad for your family.

 Small rooms = great minds | big homes = consumers

-Think of all the great minds that from Mozart to Einstein that grew up in small houses.
-In contrast many rich and famous kids never amount to anything more than consumers.
+Think of all the great minds from Mozart to Einstein that grew up in small houses.
+In contra,st many rich and famous kids never amount to anything more than consumers.

 Today people buy big houses and I do not think US kids are happier than Polish kids at all.
 In fact, when I read the high percentage of US kids on medication such as anti-depressants etc I wonder what is going on.
 When I read about the high level of divorce in America, something not found in places like India or Poland or Romania, I wonder why?

-Therefore, for your personal finances and your personally life do not buy too much house.
+Therefore, for your personal finances and your personal life do not buy too much house.
 Big homes are a mistake.